dit4c/heat-dit4c-standalone/README.md

 # Run DIT4C container images with OpenStack Heat

 [DIT4C][dit4c] has a lot of advantages for running research tools in the cloud.
 However, it also comes with a central administration cost.
+Wouldn't it be to run a DIT4C container (which is just a normal Docker/AppC container that exposes all its functionality via HTTP) standalone in the cloud without needing DIT4C?

 This OpenStack Heat template allows you to run a DIT4C container by itself on a OpenStack Nova instance, allowing you to get some of the positives of DIT4C without needing a centrally-administered service.
+It uses [ngrok2-relay][ngrok2-relay] & [password-reverse-proxy][password-reverse-proxy], forked from DIT4C helper images, to expose and protect a DIT4C container instance.

 As a starting point, it requires a CoreOS image to be available in OpenStack Glance.
 If you don't have one already, you [can upload one yourself][coreos-openstack].